mozmeao/infra/docs/how_we_work.md

 ## Prioritizing issues

-<a name="prioritizing></a>

 We have a weekly issue triage meeting on Tuesdays at 12:30pm US eastern/9:30am US pacific.
 Here we open the [Github project](https://github.com/mozmar/infra/projects/2) and work right to left to clean up the board.

 Process:

 - start with the top of the `Review` column, ensure that each issue is receiving appropriate review.
 If the issue has already been resolved/merged/closed, move to the **top** of the `Complete` column.
 - Next, review each card in the `In Progress` column to ensure the issue isn't blocked.
 Blocked issues should be updated with an appropriate note.
 When an SRE has submitted a PR, the card should be moved to the **top** of the `Review` column.
 Pull requests are _usually_ reviewed within 1 business day, and don't need to wait until the weekly triage meeting to be moved to the `Review` column.
     - The `In Progress` column should generally not have more than 2-3 open cards per engineer.
 - Next, review the `Queued` column starting from the top.
 The top represents the highest priority queued tasks that SRE's should work on next.
     - are there any cards in this column that have been deferred?
 If so, move them to the `Backlog` column.
 - Next, review the `Backlog` for cards that can be moved to the `Queued` column.
 Keep in mind that cards at the top of the `Queued` column are highest priority.
 - Review project-specific milestone progress.
 - Review quarterly milestone progress, reprioritize issues that may fall off the end of a milestone.